siruoren/gitea-sonarqube-bot/README.md

 # Gitea SonarQube PR Bot

-_Gitea SonarQube PR Bot_ is (obviously) a bot that receives messages from both SonarQube and Gitea to help developers being productive.
+_Gitea SonarQube PR Bot_ is a bot that receives messages from both SonarQube and Gitea to help developers being productive.
 The idea behind this project is the missing ALM integration of Gitea in SonarQube.
 Unfortunately, this [won't be added in near future](https://github.com/SonarSource/sonarqube/pull/3248#issuecomment-701334327).
 _Gitea SonarQube PR Bot_ aims to fill the gap between working on pull requests and being notified on quality changes.